valderman/phdtools/README.md

 Programs
 --------

-  * crepes: Course REPorting Excellence System - a program to keep track of the hours spent on courses and other projects.
+  * `crepes`: Course REPorting Excellence System - a program to keep track of the hours spent on courses and other projects.

-  * mkreply: build texts using templates and simple variable substitution.
+  * `mkreply`: build texts using templates and simple variable substitution.
     Useful for generating rejection messages for lab submissions from a list of canned responses, since students generally all make the same mistakes.

-  * unpack: unpack any archive with a variety of options, including tarbomb protection.
+  * `unpack`: unpack any archive with a variety of options, including tarbomb protection.